• Skip to main content

 • pan – パン (ぱん) : a noun meaning ‘bread’ in Japanese.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “pan” and “mimi”.
-The formed phrase literally means ‘the ears of bread’ in Japanese, it has been translated as just “bread crusts”, though.
-Word orders in Japanese and English are different, but the role of this case particle is very similar to that of “of”.
-“No” used in the last example can be considered as the special use case of this type of “no”.
+In the example, this works to join “pan” and “mimi”.
+The formed phrase literally means ‘the ears of bread’ in Japanese.
+It has been translated as “bread crusts”, though.
+Word orders in Japanese and English are different, but the role of this case particle is very similar to that of the English preposition,”of”.

 Summary

 • mimi – 耳 (みみ) : a noun meaning ‘ear’ in Japanese.
-This can also work as a plural noun meaning ‘ears’.
-Native speakers normally use this noun to mean ‘ear’ or ‘ears’ in Japanese.
-In addition to this very basic usage, they occasionally use this as a metaphor for something far from its center – its edge.
-Actually, ears are far from the center of a face, so this usage is still understandable, I think.
+This can also work as plural.
+Native speakers often use this noun to mean an ‘ear’ or ‘ears’ in Japanese.
+In addition, they occasionally use this as a metaphor for something far from the center.
+Indeed, ears are far from the center of a face, so this usage is still understandable, I think.

 Hope my explanations are understandable and helpful for Japanese learners.